umairhaider/pdftogpt/README.md

 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.

+## Code Contribution rules

+Git commit message should follow the following rules:

+Add the following approved tags while pushing the commits:

+feat – a new feature is introduced with the changes fix – a bug fix has occurred chore – changes that do not relate to a fix or feature and don't modify src or test files (for example updating dependencies) refactor – refactored code that neither fixes a bug nor adds a feature docs – updates to documentation such as a the README or other markdown files style – changes that do not affect the meaning of the code, likely related to code formatting such as white-space, missing semi-colons, and so on. test – including new or correcting previous tests perf – performance improvements ci – continuous integration related build – changes that affect the build system or external dependencies revert – reverts a previous commit
+example: feat: add JWT headers to login API fix: bug preventing Firefox users to login

+Merge and PR: Before creating a PR squash all the commits into one.

 ## License

 This project is licensed under the MIT License.